Buy Links – eBook

 “Enough to fuck you here and now in front of everyone,” Riley answered.
 His tone was deadly serious.

 “We have company,” Jack explained.
-Riley didn’t stop with the hugging and pulling but he did at least look over his shoulder at Robbie.
-His eyes widened and then he extricated himself from Jack with a rearrangement of his groin area.
+Riley didn’t stop with the hugging and pulling, but he did at least look over his shoulder at Robbie.
+His eyes widened, and then he extricated himself from Jack with a rearrangement of his groin area.
 Robbie pretended not to notice.
 Riley was gorgeous up close.
-He’d seen photos, he had Internet, and he had followed the whole soap opera that was their lives from murder to barns being burned to marriages to hostage situations.
-Where Jack was all holy-hot-as-hell cowboy, Riley was wearing that suit like he’d been born into it.
-He was leaning into Jack and Jack wasn’t moving away or keeping any distance between them.
-If anything, Jack had an arm around his husband and was pulling him closer.
-Riley certainly seemed to sober quickly and Robbie wondered how much was alcohol and how much was playing.
+He’d seen photos, he had the Internet, and he had followed the whole soap opera that was their lives; from murder to barns being burned, to marriages to hostage situations.
+Where Jack was all holy-hot-as-hell cowboy, Riley was wearing that suit like he’d been born in it.
+He was leaning into Jack, and Jack wasn’t moving away or keeping any distance between them.
+If anything, Jack had an arm around his husband and was pulling him even closer.
+Riley certainly seemed to sober quickly, and Robbie wondered how much was alcohol and how much was playing.

 “Don’t mind me,” Robbie said quickly.
 Silence.
 Fuck.
 What the hell had he just said?
 He was trying to be clever and funny and instead had come over as some kind of voyeuristic pervert.
 He waited for either man to say something, anything.
 In fact, he tensed in expectation of being beaten to the ground.
 Every muscle tightened in anticipation of the need to defend himself.

 Jack simply looked up at Riley, who was smiling broadly.